 Reaction Formation: Reaction Formation occurs when you do the opposite of what you really feel.

-Example: You are pissed at your husband but you clean the entire house and make his favorite dinner.
+Example: You are pissed at your spouse but you clean the entire house and make their favorite dinner.

 Remember, all of these behaviors are done subconsciously, in the part of your brain where you aren’t fully aware of what you are doing.
 Realizing what you are doing and bringing it out into the light, is the first step to healing from these behaviors and fixing communication issues in relationships.